Nangli Wazidpur: Climate

 Nangli Wazidpur falls under the catchment area of the Yamuna river and is located on the old river bed.
 The soil is rich and loamy.
 Nangli Wazidpur has a hot and humid climate for most of the year.
-It becomes very hot during June, which is followed by the monsoon period somewhere between mid-June and mid-September.
-In summer (March to June) the weather remains hot and the temperature ranges from a maximum of 48 °C to a minimum of 28 °C. Noida, Monsoon is quite unpredictable and you can't predict which way they will turn.
-Monsoon has never been like the one we witness in other parts of India, say for example Mumbai.
-Winter in Nangli Wazidpur is very chilly which peaks in at the start of November and continues till the month of February.
-The foggy and chilly weather during winters makes the village climate a tough one to confront with.
+It becomes the hottest during June, which is followed by the monsoon period somewhere between mid-June and mid-September.
+In summer (March to June) the weather remains hot and the temperature ranges from a maximum of 48 °C to a minimum of 28 °C. Monsoons in Nangli Wazidpur are unpredictable.
+Winter in Nangli Wazidpur is chilly peaking at the start of November and continuing till the month of February.

 The cold waves from the Himalayan region make the winters in the village chilly.
 Temperatures fall down to as low as 10 to 4 °C at the peak of winters.
 In January a dense fog envelopes the village, reducing visibility on the streets.